 The four-person race for the Democratic nomination in for Norwalk mayor will come to an end after the votes from the Sept.
 10 primary are counted.

-Before you cast your votes Tuesday, get to know the candidates -- former Town Clerk Andy Garfunkel, Democratic Party District D Chairman Vinny Mangiacopra, Common Council member Matt Miklave and former Police Chief Harry Rilling -- a little better with the following question-and-answer exchange, prepared with assistance from the Norwalk League of Women Voters.
+Before you cast your votes Tuesday, get to know the candidates--former Town Clerk Andy Garfunkel, Democratic Party District D Chair Vinny Mangiacopra, Common Council member Matt Miklave and former Police Chief Harry Rilling--a little better with the following Q&A prepared with assistance from the Norwalk League of Women Voters.

 Q: What professional qualifications and experience do you have that will equip you to perform the job of mayor of a city of 86,000 people?

-Vinny Mangiacopra: Over a decade ago, I decided to dedicate my career to public service.
-Working in a mayor's office, leading a department of economic development, holding a master's degree in city management and starting my own business give me a great foundation for success.
+Mangiacopra: Over a decade ago, I decided to dedicate my career to public service.
+Working in a Mayor's office, leading a department of economic development, holding a Master's Degree in City Management and starting my own business give me a great foundation for success.
 But it is the intangible value of team building, leading by example and the willingness to take on the tough battles that equip me to lead.
 I am eager to represent all residents of Norwalk and build the best team to make the promise of Norwalk's future a reality that much quicker

 Q: Please describe what you feel is your main strength and what you feel is a weakness?